-DC plan participants' loan activity edged down in the first quarter of 2021.
-At the end of March 2021, 14.3 percent of DC plan participants had loans outstanding, compared with 14.8 percent at year-end 2020 and 16.3 percent at the end of March 2020 (Figures 4 and 5).
+DC plan participants' loan activity edged down in the second quarter of 2021.
+At the end of June 2021, 13.5 percent of DC plan participants had loans outstanding, compared with 14.3 percent at the end of March 2021 and 14.8 percent at year-end 2020 (Figures 4 and 5).
 Historically, two factors appear to influence DC plan participants' loan activity: reaction to financial stresses and a seasonal pattern.
 Likely responding to financial stresses, the percentage of DC plan participants with loans outstanding rose from the end of 2008 (15.3 percent) through 2011 (18.5 percent) (Figure 4).
 This pattern of activity is similar to that observed in the wake of the bear market and recession in the early 2000s.
 The share of DC plan participants with loans outstanding then leveled out in 2012 through 2014, perhaps reflecting loans supporting consumer spending or home purchases.
-The sample of recordkeepers reported that as of March 2021, 14.3 percent of DC plan participants had loans outstanding, compared with 14.8 percent at year-end 2020.
+Rising loan use in those earlier times of financial stress likely also reflected rules typically requiring participants first take loans before qualifying for hardship withdrawals.
+The Bipartisan Budget Act of 2018, having relaxed that requirement, may be a new factor influencing loan activity.
+The recent peak in 401(k) plan participant loan activity was at year-end 2018.
+Continuing this broader downward trend, the sample of recordkeepers reported that as of June 2021, 13.5 percent of DC plan participants had loans outstanding, compared with 14.8 percent at year-end 2020.

-While loan activity typically appears to have a quarterly seasonal pattern-the first quarter of the year tends to have lower percentages of DC plan participants with loans outstanding compared with later quarters-loan activity in 2020 was an exception (Figure 5).
-The percentage of DC plan participants with loans outstanding edged down in 2020:Q2, 2020:Q3, and 2020:Q4, perhaps partly reflecting the use of CRDs (which were available in 2020), instead of loans.
-Loan activity continued to edge down in 2021:Q1, perhaps following the seasonal pattern observed over the past several years.
-It is also possible that lingering effects of the pandemic may also be a factor, even as CRDs are no longer an option.
+While loan activity typically appears to have a quarterly seasonal pattern-the first quarter of the year tends to have lower percentages of DC plan participants with loans outstanding compared with later quarters-loan activity since 2020:Q1 has been an exception (Figure 5).
+The percentage of DC plan participants with loans outstanding has edged down each quarter since 2020:Q1, perhaps partly reflecting the use of CRDs (which were available in 2020), instead of loans.
+Loan activity continued to edge down in 2021:Q2.
+It is possible that the lingering effects of the pandemic may be a factor, even as CRDs are no longer an option.